Applications of representation theory and of explicit units to Leopoldt's conjecture: Introduction

+Let $L/K$ be a Galois extension of number fields and let $G=\Gal(L/K)$.
+The aforementioned results of \cite{MR659620,MR769790,MR1004134,MR1087978} all exploit the facts that the Leopoldt kernel $\mathcal{L}(L,p)$ is a $\Q_{p}[G]$-module and that $\Q \otimes_{\Z} \mathcal{O}_{L}^{\times}$ is cyclic as a $\Q[G]$-module when the base field $K$ is either $\Q$ or an imaginary quadratic field.
 In the present article, we take a different approach.
 For a subgroup $H \leq G$, let $L^{H}$ denote the subfield of $L$ fixed by $H$.
 We apply results from the representation theory of finite groups, including (generalised) idempotent relations and Brauer relations, to show that in many situations $\Leo(L,p)$ can be deduced from $\Leo(L^{H},p)$ as $H$ ranges over certain non-trivial subgroups of $G$.
-In most (but not all) of these situations, we also show that there exist relations between the Leopoldt defects $\delta(L^{H},p)$ as $H$ ranges over certain subgroups of $G$.
+In many (but not all) of these situations, we also show that there exist relations between the Leopoldt defects $\delta(L^{H},p)$ as $H$ ranges over certain subgroups of $G$.
 We emphasise that our proofs do not require any knowledge of the $\Q_{p}[G]$-module structure of $\Q_{p} \otimes_{\Z} \mathcal{O}_{L}^{\times}$, but rather just use the fact that $\Q_{p} \otimes_{\Z} \mathcal{O}_{L}^{\times}$ and $\mathcal{L}(L,p)$ are $\Q_{p}[G]$-modules.
 Moreover, these techniques do not require any assumption on the base field $K$ or on the prime number $p$.
 In some situations, we can combine these results with known cases of Leopoldt's conjecture for proper subfields of $L$.
-In the case that $K$ is equal to either $\Q$ or an imaginary quadratic field, we use elementary representation theory together with Theorem \ref{thm:leo-abs-abelian} to show that the Leopoldt defect $\delta(L,p)$ is either zero or satisfies a non-trivial lower bound.
+In the case that $K$ is equal to either $\Q$ or an imaginary quadratic field, we use elementary representation theory together with Theorem~\ref{thm:leo-abs-abelian} to show that the Leopoldt defect $\delta(L,p)$ is either zero or satisfies a non-trivial lower bound.
 Moreover, as discussed below, we combine special cases of the above results with methods of Buchmann and Sands \cite{MR958040} to prove Leopoldt's conjecture at finitely many primes for certain infinite families of non-abelian totally real Galois extensions of $\Q$.

 We now state a selection of our results.
 The following result has an elementary proof using central idempotents (see \S \ref{subsec:Leo-from-subfields-I}), yet does not appear to have been known until now.